robertobdev/robertobdev/README.md

 # Hi, I'm Roberto 👋

-I'm a bachelor in Systems Analysis, passionate about process automation, web and mobile development, current work as full-stack web and mobile developer. 🏖️ Living in Maceió, Alagoas, Brazil.
+I'm a bachelor in Systems Analysis, passionate about process automation, web and mobile development, current working as full-stack web and mobile developer. 🏖️ Living in Maceió, Alagoas, Brazil.

 ### 💻  Technologies
 - Front-end: Angular, React